A vote to approve amendments to the constitution and bylaws was unanimously passed at the annual business meeting on October 21st, 2017.

 A. Standing Committees

-The Nominating and Elections Committee shall perform those duties as listed in the Constitution.
+The President-Elect shall chair the Nominating and Elections Committee and perform those duties as listed in the Constitution.

 - Conference Planning Committee

-The Conference Committee shall be co-chaired by the President, the President Elect, and the Past President.
+The Conference Committee shall be co-chaired by the President, the President Elect, and the Past President in collaboration with the other Officers.
 Other members of the Board may serve on the Conference Planning committee as deemed necessary by the Board.
 All Board members are expected to assist with the running of the conference as part of responsibilities as WAESOL Board members.
+The Executive Director serves in an advisory capacity to this planning and ensures consistency in messaging and coordination of the conference.

 B. Elected Committees